Personal dialogue is the only way forward

 Nowadays, however, society has become more individualistic.
 Savvy citizens engage in politics by using bottom-up communication, relying entirely on social media.

 The People’s Party is facing internal criticism following its election defeat in canton Zurich, a stronghold of the right-wing party.
-It is said to have ‘missed the boat’ when it comes to addressing its supporters via social media.
+It is said to have missed the boat when it comes to addressing its supporters via social media.

 About the author

-Claude Longchamp is a senior political expert and one of Switzerland's most experienced and highly-regarded political scientists and analysts.
+Claude Longchamp is one of Switzerland's most experienced and highly-regarded political scientists and analysts.

 He founded the polling and research institute GfS Bern,external link which he headed until his retirement.
 Longchamp has analysed and commented on votes and elections on SRF public Swiss television for 30 years.

-Longchamp, a historian and political scientist, also runs the German-language blogs Zoonpoliticonexternal linkexternal link.
+Longchamp, a historian and political scientist, also runs the German-language blog Zoonpoliticonexternal link.

 This text is part of #DearDemocracy, a platform on direct democracy issues, by swissinfo.ch.
-Contributors, including outside authors frequently share their views.
+Contributors, including outside authors, frequently share their views.
 The opinions expressed here are not necessarily those of swissinfo.ch.

 Adapted from German by Billi Bierling/urs, swissinfo.ch